ahmadSaeedGoda/chat-system/README.md

     ```
     <br>In case you encounter a db dirty state, just connect to Cassandra via any client to drop/remove all tables including the schema_migrations table under the chat keyspace.

+    <br>I believe you know how to clear all db entries and drop the schema all at once:
+    ```bash
+    $ migrate -path internal/db/migrations -database cassandra://cassandra:cassandra@localhost:9042/chat down
+    ```
     <br>
     SQLTools VSCode extension by `Matheus Teixeira` is a good one for GUI experience.